jpfx1342/mcpu-arch/base_arch.md

 ###PC Register
 The PC register is normally unavailable for direct use by code.
-In the case that it must be accessed, the following code can be used.
+In the case that it must be accessed, the following code can be used:
-Write to PC
+    //Write to PC
     CJMP 7 1 VV    //PC = VV, this is an unconditional absolute jump to VV.
-Read from PC
+    //Read from PC
     CJMP 7 2 1     //PUSH PC+1 onto stack, then unconditionally relative jump to +1.
     POP X1 ZZ -1   //POP PC-1 from stack into register X1 (you may skip this instruction to keep it on the stack.)

 ###CJMP Instruction
 DD is the comparison type.
-        UNSIGNED      / SIGNED
+    #   UNSIGNED      / SIGNED
     0 - ZERO          /
     1 - GREATER       /
     2 - LESS          /